 The website won’t be able to do very much, though, until we add more services.
 For example, it would be pretty difficult to have a continually updated list of concerts without using a database.
 We could connect our website to a variety of databases, such as MySQL or Cosmos DB, but the most obvious choice is to use Azure SQL Database.
 We can store concert information there and then have a list of upcoming concerts appear on the website.

 If we’re going to have a lot of concerts to choose from, then we should also allow customers to search for specific concerts.
 Azure Cognitive Search is a good choice for that.
 It indexes your content so it can provide quick responses to search queries.

-Next, we'll want to give customers the ability to purchase tickets.
-This example solution for Microsoft doesn't include the actual payment handling part of the transaction, but it does include a couple of the important pieces.
-First, we'll want to give customers the option to create an account so they don't have to re-enter their information every time they use our app to purchase tickets.
-The good solution is to use Azure Active Directory, B2C.
-The B2C stands for business to consumer.
+Next, we’ll want to give customers the ability to purchase tickets.
+This example solution from Microsoft doesn’t include the actual payment handling part of the transaction, but it does include a couple of important pieces.
+First, we’ll want to give customers the option to create an account so they don’t have to re-enter their information every time they use our app to purchase tickets.
+A good solution is to use Azure Active Directory B2C.
+The B2C stands for “Business to Consumer”.
 It provides everything you need to handle authentication for people outside of your organization.

 All right, now we have all the functionality we need, but we can add some more services to make our app better.

 First, we can add Azure Cache for Redis and use it to cache concert information.
 This will make searches faster when customers are looking for concerts.

 Another important way to make our app faster is to use the Azure Content Delivery Network.
 It’ll cache our website’s static files so they’ll come up faster when customers access our site.